Get 10% off Travel Sets with code: TRAVEL10

 How does benzoyl peroxide work?

 Benzoyl Peroxide is truly the greatest discovery for acne sufferers as it is the best ingredient to target acne bacteria.
-The way that it works is that it creates an oxygen rich environment to suffocate acne bacteria, as acne cannot survive in oxygen.
+The way that it works is that it creates an oxygen-rich environment to suffocate acne bacteria, as acne cannot survive in oxygen.

-I like to share this visual example to my clients: Benzoyl Peroxide and Hydrogen Peroxide are like cousins since they both create an oxygen rich environment to suffocate bacteria.
-If you have ever put hydrogen peroxide on a cut and watch it bubble up, those bubbles are the oxygen which kills the bacteria making it an effective antiseptic.
-However, the reason we do not like using hydrogen peroxide on acne is because it also turns the skin surrounding the cut white which indicates that it also kills living tissue.
-Of course, this is not ideal and could lead to additional scarring, therefore, hydrogen peroxide is not the best choice for an acne treatment.
+I like to share this visual example with my clients: Benzoyl Peroxide and Hydrogen Peroxide are like cousins since they both create an oxygen-rich environment to suffocate bacteria.
+If you have ever put hydrogen peroxide on a cut and watched it bubble up, those bubbles are the oxygen that kills the bacteria making it an effective antiseptic.
+However, the reason we do not like using hydrogen peroxide on acne is that it also turns the skin surrounding the cut white which indicates that it also kills living tissue.
+Of course, this is not ideal and could lead to additional scarring, therefore, hydrogen peroxide is not the best choice for acne treatment.

 Benzoyl Peroxide, on the other hand, does not kill living tissue.
-Instead, it simply targets the bacteria by delivering oxygen into the pores killing the bacteria at its source.
+Instead, it simply targets the bacteria by delivering oxygen into the pores, killing the bacteria at its source.

-So why does Benzoyl Peroxide get a bad rap?
+So why does benzoyl peroxide get a bad rap?

 First, it is mostly in part to the fact that everyone is sensitive to benzoyl peroxide as it is drying and potentially irritating on the skin when first used.
-This is why I instruct my client to slowly acclimate the skin with my Acne Eraser when starting on the Clear Skin Program to minimize any dryness or irritation.
+This is why I instruct my clients to slowly acclimate the skin with my Acne Eraser when starting on the Clear Skin Program to minimize any dryness or irritation.
 Most everyone* will acclimate if used correctly and consistently and any dryness/irritation will subside.
 However, skin that is dry/dehydrated does give the illusion of aged skin as it can look creepy as if lots of instant fine lines appeared overnight.
 This dehydrated skin condition is only temporary and does not affect the skin’s collagen and elastin or age the skin in any way.

-So, as you can see, the reasons why this myth is believable is quite understandable.
+So, as you can see, the reasons why this myth is believable are quite understandable.
 But when you truly know how benzoyl peroxide works and that not all free radicals are created equal, as an acne sufferer, you will definitely want benzoyl peroxide in your arsenal of products.

 If that isn’t convincing enough, I have personally been a daily benzoyl peroxide user for nearly ¾ of my life!
 My acne struggle began when I was 11 and I am now 41 and still use my Acne Eraser every night to keep my skin clear and acne free!